From Mom on Your Birthday: A Microbiota

 Mice are not people, but we can't do germ-free experiments on humans.
 These studies, however, show a foundational connection between the microbiota and the brains in all mammals studied.
 The odds are, something similar happens to people.

 After about 1000 days, a baby has settled on its own unique microbial formula.
-After then, it is difficult to alter the basic structure of your microbiota.
-So choose your mother well; your future mental health may depend on it.
+After then, it is difficult to alter the basic structure of your microbiota, but not impossible.
+In future articles, I'll discuss some strategies to improve your microbial balance.

 [i] Neu, Josef, and Jona Rushing.
 “Cesarean versus Vaginal Delivery: Long Term Infant Outcomes and the Hygiene Hypothesis.”
 Clinics in Perinatology 38, no. 2 (June 2011): 321–31. doi:10.1016/j.clp.2011.03.008.